What is anemia?

 In general, the main causes of anemia include:

 - Impaired or decreased production of RBCs by the bone marrow due to nutritional deficiency (e.g., iron deficiency, B vitamin deficiencies), bone marrow failure (e.g., aplastic anemia, myelodysplastic syndrome), or diseases that involve the bone marrow (e.g., infection, lymphoma, solid tumor)

 - Loss of RBCs due to bleeding or to increased destruction of RBCs as in hemolytic anemia

 Anemia may be acute or chronic.
 Chronic anemia may develop slowly over a period of time with long-term illnesses such as diabetes, chronic kidney disease, or cancer.
-In these situations, the anemia may not be apparent because the underlying disease masks its symptoms.
+In these situations, the anemia-related symptoms may not be apparent because the underlying disease masks its symptoms and/or the body adapts to anemia when it develops over a period of time.
 The presence of anemia in chronic conditions may often go undetected for a period of time and sometimes may only be discovered during tests or examinations for other conditions.

 Anemia may also occur in acute episodes such as with substantial blood loss (extensive injury or invasive surgery) or with certain anemias in which a significant number of RBCs are destroyed known as hemolytic anemia.
 Signs and symptoms may become apparent very quickly, and the cause can be determined from a combination of physical examination, medical history, and testing.